pingcap/docs/tidb-cloud/tidb-cloud-budget.md

 3. On the **Budgets** page, locate the row of your budget, click **...** in that row, and then click **Edit**.

-## Remove a budget
+## Remove a custom budget

 > **Note:**
 >
-> The budget in the **Serverless Spending Limit** type cannot be deleted because it is automatically created by TiDB Cloud according to the [spending limit](https://docs.pingcap.com/tidbcloud/manage-serverless-spend-limit) configured for your TiDB Serverless scalable cluster.
+> The **Serverless Spending Limit** budget cannot be removed because it is automatically created by TiDB Cloud to help you track the cost of a TiDB Serverless scalable cluster against its [spending limit](/tidb-cloud/manage-serverless-spend-limit.md).

 To delete a custom budget, take the following steps: